 Screen printing uses a screen mesh pressed against the substrate to produce a pattern.
 This requires a high-viscosity, low-volatility solution - which can restrict the applications in terms of OPVs - but there has been some moderate success in screen printing interfacial layers or electrodes.15 The deposition of electrodes (e.g. by using silver paste) through printing is particularly favourable to avoid high-temperature evaporation steps under vacuum.

 Less commonly, electrodes can also be printed using flexographic printing.
 This can also easily produce a patterned film by using a combination of engraved rollers.
 Despite not being studied as much in OPV research compared to other coating methods, flexographic printing has seen some success16 and is advantageous due to easier patterning and faster coating when compared to slot-die coating.

 Flexographic printing can also use less viscous solutions than screen printing, which allows for more applications in the context of OPVs.
-This also applies to gravure printing, a similar process that uses a combination of engraved rollers (shown in Figure 10), which is able to produce very thin layers.
+This also applies to gravure printing, a similar process that uses a combination of engraved rollers (shown in the figure below), which is able to produce very thin layers.
 Whilst gravure printing is advantageous due to speed and high resolution, the ability for complex patterning is limited and few systems with high efficiencies have been published.17,18

 The final common method of printing applied to OPVs is inkjet printing.
 This has seen the most interest in research due to high resolution, ease of patterning, fast printing, and minimal waste.
 There have been several successful publications using inkjet printing to manufacture OPVs,19,20 including some studies achieving efficiencies similar to those obtained with spin coating,21 but there remains significant complexity related to nozzle clogging, solution additives, drying conditions, and circulation systems that restrict easy optimisation.